 To see Frank Furedi elaborate on these questions in conversation with Yoeri Albrecht, you can either watch the video highlights at the top of this page or access a full-length recording of the discussion by clicking here.

 To find out how to keep up-to-date on upcoming TTT debates or to find links to our media archives, take a look at our media section below.

 Frank Furedi is a sociologist, author and social commentator, who grew up in Hungary and Canada before moving to England.
 Formerly, a professor of sociology at the University of Canterbury, Furedi has used his academic insights to produce a series of agenda-setting books that have been widely discussed in the media.

 Furedi is a regular feature as a commentator on radio and television shows and has appeared on Newsnight, Sky News and BBC News.
 As well his extensive bibliography, Furedi also regularly publishes essays on a variety of issues.
 His latest book is entitled Populism and the European Culture Wars focuses particularly on the conflict between Hungary and the European Commission and critiques the outcry surrounding populism, seeing it as a sign of distrust in citizens’ ability to act responsibly.

 Yoeri Albrecht – Director of De Balie

-To keep informed of upcoming media content from this and all other TTT debates, you can follow us on our social media and/or media platforms, where we regularly publish and keep followers up-to-date about new recordings
+To access our full debate archives and to keep informed of media content from all other TTT debates, take a look at/follow us on our media platforms, where we regularly publish recordings and inform our followers about upcoming debates

 Furthermore, you can stay informed about all recordings and live streams from De Balie by subscribing to their Vimeo channel, which you can reach by clicking here.